 - See how well the treatment is working

-Several treatments are available for people with specific gene changes in their cancer.
-For example, the drug vemurafenib (Zelboraf) works for people with melanoma who have a gene mutation known as BRAF V600E.
-The drug blocks activity of the mutated BRAF protein and helps stop the overproduction of cancer cells.
+Gene-based treatments work for people with specific gene changes in the cancer.
+For example, the drugs vemurafenib (Zelboraf), dabrafenib (Tafinlar), and encorafenib (Braftovi) treat people with melanoma who have a gene mutation known as BRAF.
+The drugs stop the overproduction of BRAF protein that the mutation causes.
+Trastuzumab (Herceptin) works the same way against breast cancers that overproduce the HER2 gene.

 Scientists are studying new treatments based on gene changes in cancer cells.
 These studies could lead to even more targeted gene therapies in the future.